Skip to contentUS-IRAN PEACE DEAL REACHED ·Calculate yours →

 Vietnam is dramatically more competitive post-SCOTUS — the 36-point tariff reduction makes it the clear winner among China+1 alternatives.
 For apparel at 10% Section 122 plus ~16.5% base rate, Vietnam now undercuts the old cost structure by more than 30 points.
 Furniture from Vietnam is again highly competitive versus Mexican and domestic alternatives.
 Ensure goods are genuinely produced in Vietnam (not transshipped from China), as CBP circumvention enforcement remains aggressive.
 Plan for the ~July 2026 Section 122 expiry — if it lapses, Vietnam could face 0% tariff or new legislation.

-How US Tariffs on Vietnam Work
+How Are US Tariffs on Vietnam Imports Calculated?

 To calculate the total duty on a specific import from Vietnam, use our tariff calculator or landed cost calculator for a complete estimate including Merchandise Processing Fee (MPF) and Harbor Maintenance Fee (HMF).
 You can also compare Vietnam rates with other countries to evaluate sourcing alternatives.